clusterfreak/ClusterGraphix/README.md

 * rename from ClusterGraphics
 * clusterBot-Info at the end of the check report
 * rename fiftyFiftyJoker
+* clear file chooser all the time
 * Core classes
 	* ClusterData v0.1.0
 		* new initial values
 		* extended error handling
-	* FuzzyCMeans v1.6.0
+	* FuzzyCMeans v1.6.0, PossibilisticCMeans v1.2.0
 		* if NaN-Error mik=1.0
+		* separate getViPath method
-	* PossibilisticCMeans v1.2.0, ClusterFile v0.1.0
+	* ClusterFile v0.1.0
 		* stable release
 	* ClusterBot v0.1.0
 		* add pointPixel[] and centerPixel